What if my child’s bus is more than 15 minutes late to the bus stop in the morning?

-The methodology established by the USBE for measuring the distance between the school and the student’s home is as follows: “From the center of the public route (road, thoroughfare, walkway, or highway) open to public use, start or stop the measurement opposite the front door of where the pupil is living, then over the nearest public route (road, thoroughfare, walkway, or highway) open regularly for use.
-Start or stop the measurement opposite the nearest public access to the school grounds where the student is attending.”
+The policy established by the USBE for measuring the distance from home to school is determined as follows: “From the center of the public route open to public use, opposite the regular entrance where the pupil is living, over the nearest public route open regularly for use by the public, to the center of the public route open to public use, opposite the nearest public entrance to the school grounds where the student is attending.”

 A student with an approved variance to attend a school other than their home school is not eligible for transportation services.

 Eligibility for bus service to and from school – Special Needs Students

 Busing is provided to transport school age disabled students who are enrolled in approved training programs and who have disabling conditions that make walking impossible or unsafe